microsoft/AIforEarthDataSets/storage-docs/terraclimate-storage.md

 Mounting instructions for Linux are [here](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-how-to-mount-container-linux).

-Large-scale processing is best performed in the West Europe Azure data center, where the data are stored.
-If you are using this data for environmental science applications, consider applying for an [AI for Earth grant](http://aka.ms/ai4egrants) to support your compute requirements.
+Large-scale processing is best performed in the West Europe Azure data center, where the data are